mhelkey/ecs171/ReadMe.md

 ## Model

 Our initial model was built with three layers: an input layer with a tanh activation function, a hidden layer with a relu activation function, and an output layer with a sigmoid activation function, since our aim is to do binary classification.

+## Evaluation

+After predictions were thresholded with a threshold of .5, the initial model had a training data accuracy of about 92% and a testing data accuracy of about 91%.
+The model was not at the absolute minima of the fitting graph, but instead one step up with a higher loss than the minima.